Campus Improvement Plan

 2022-23: TELPAS Progress Rate 69% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Staff Responsible for Monitoring: Teachers
+Staff Responsible for Monitoring: Admin team, enrichment interventionist

-Performance Objective 5 - EARLY LITERACY
+Performance Objective 6 - EARLY LITERACY

 Goals